QuecPython/qpy-vscode-extension/README.md

 Extension for handling interaction with QuecPython based modules.
 Communicate with Python based Quectel modules using the built-in REPL or AT CLI.
 Besides serial communication, extension provides out-of-the box module file system preview in a tree view.
 Users are free to opt using commands from the extension UI or execute raw commands via REPL.

 - Works with Windows only at the moment.
-- For any issues please report them on github: [extension issues](https://github.com/QuecPython/vscode-extension-issues).

 To compile: